-New and used board games and card games are wonderful learning tools to reinforce many areas of curriculum while children are having fun.
+New and used board games and card games are wonderful learning tools to reinforce many areas of a curriculum while children are having fun.
 Games can be divided into many categories depending on their objectives and methods of play.
-For older students games that offer scenarios are often the most entertaining, while younger children enjoy games that are fast paced and interactive.
+For older students, games that offer scenarios are often the most entertaining, while younger children enjoy games that are fast-paced and interactive.

-There are many easy ways to start a family games night, or for homeschoolers, a homeschool games day.
+There are many easy ways to start a family game night, or for homeschoolers, a homeschool game day.
 Here are some easy tips:

-- Set aside a block of time which remains the same from week to week.
+- Set aside a block of time that remains the same from week to week.